Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 Florida Atlantic Performance Insights

-- The Owls are outscoring opponents by 13.4 points per game with a +471 scoring differential overall.
-They put up 78.4 points per game (31st in college basketball) and give up 65 per contest (41st in college basketball).
+- The Owls have a +471 scoring differential, topping opponents by 13.4 points per game.
+They're putting up 78.4 points per game to rank 31st in college basketball and are allowing 65 per contest to rank 41st in college basketball.

-- Florida Atlantic wins the rebound battle by an average of 5.8 boards.
-It is pulling down 35.7 rebounds per game (19th in college basketball) compared to its opponents' 29.9 per outing.
+- Florida Atlantic averages 35.7 rebounds per game (18th in college basketball) while conceding 29.9 per contest to its opponents.
+It outrebounds opponents by 5.8 boards per game.

-- Florida Atlantic connects on 9.7 three-pointers per game (13th in college basketball) at a 36.9% rate (42nd in college basketball), compared to the 6.4 per game its opponents make at a 31.7% rate.
+- Florida Atlantic connects on 9.7 three-pointers per game (12th in college basketball), 3.3 more than its opponents (6.4).
+It is shooting 36.9% from beyond the arc (42nd in college basketball) while allowing opponents to shoot 31.7%.

 - The Owls rank 15th in college basketball with 101.3 points scored per 100 possessions, and 21st in college basketball defensively with 84 points conceded per 100 possessions.

-- Florida Atlantic has committed 11.2 turnovers per game (112th in college basketball action) while forcing 12.1 (161st in college basketball).
+- Florida Atlantic and its opponents have been relatively even in the turnover battle.
+The Owls commit 11.2 per game (113th in college basketball) and force 12.1 (161st in college basketball action).

 Fairleigh Dickinson Performance Insights

-- The Knights' +127 scoring differential (outscoring opponents by 3.5 points per game) is a result of putting up 77.6 points per game (42nd in college basketball) while giving up 74.1 per contest (295th in college basketball).
+- The Knights outscore opponents by 3.5 points per game (posting 77.6 points per game, 42nd in college basketball, and conceding 74.1 per outing, 296th in college basketball) and have a +127 scoring differential.

-- The 31.1 rebounds per game Fairleigh Dickinson accumulates rank 228th in the nation.
-Their opponents pull down 30.3.
+- Fairleigh Dickinson ranks 227th in college basketball at 31.1 rebounds per game.
+That's similar to the 30.3 its opponents average.

-- Fairleigh Dickinson knocks down 8.1 three-pointers per game (91st in college basketball), while its opponents have made 7.7 on average.
+- Fairleigh Dickinson knocks down 8.1 three-pointers per game (92nd in college basketball) at a 34.7% rate (152nd in college basketball), compared to the 7.7 its opponents make, shooting 35.2% from deep.

-- Fairleigh Dickinson wins the turnover battle by 3.7 per game, committing 11.1 (101st in college basketball) while its opponents average 14.8.
+- Fairleigh Dickinson has committed 11.1 turnovers per game (102nd in college basketball), 3.7 fewer than the 14.8 it forces (29th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.